GenomicsAotearoa/methods-and-musings/bin-cluster-refinement/clustering-with-sklearn.md

 1. Complete linkage k = 6
 1. Complete linkage k = 7

-But this is not a very good way of finding that out.
-In addition, I would need to check out every sample in advance to work out the correct permutation to use.
-In the Waiwera data set that we use in the Environmental Metagenomics program, we have a total of 660 MAGs, and there are 24 permutations considered here.
-That's not practical.
+But this is not a very good way of finding that out as I would need to check out every sample in advance to work out the correct permutation to use.
+In the Waiwera data set that we use in the Environmental Metagenomics program, we have a total of 660 MAGs and there are 24 permutations considered here.
+That means a total of 15,840 possible clustering plots I would need to inspect, which is not practical.
 We're therefore going to look at the default behaviours of several more advanced clustering algorithms and see if there are any that can correctly cluster the 'main' group of contigs without exhaustively working through the parameter space.

 ### Clustering with Spectral Clustering